-Surface Container Storage Units
+5 Surface Container Storage Units

-- The procedures employed for waste receipt at the WIPP facility minimize the likelihood for any - waste spillage to occur outside the WHB.
-TRU mixed waste is shipped to the WIPP facility in - 44 approved shipping containers (i.e., Contact-Handled or Remote-Handled Packages) that are not

-- opened until they are inside the WHB.
-Therefore, it is unlikely that soil in the Parking Area Unit - 2 or elsewhere in the vicinity of the WHB will become contaminated with TRU mixed waste - constituents as a result of TRU mixed waste management activities.
-An evaluation of the soils in - 4 the vicinity of the WHB will only be necessary if a documented event resulting in a release has - 5 occurred outside the WHB. - The "Start Clean-Stay Clean" operating philosophy of the WIPP Project will minimize the need - 7 for decontamination of the WHB during decommissioning and closure.
-Procedures for opening - shipping containers in the WHB limit the opportunity for waste spillage. - 9 Should the need for decontamination of the WHB arise, the following methods may be - employed, as appropriate, for the hazardous constituent/contaminant type and extent: - Chemical cleaning (e.g., water, mild detergent cleanser, and polyvinyl alcohol) - Nonchemical cleaning (e.g., sandblasting, grinding, high-pressure water spray, scabbler pistons and needle scalers, ice-blast technology, dry-ice blasting) - Removal of contaminated components such as pipe and ductwork - Waste generated as a result of WHB decontamination activities will be managed as derived - waste in accordance with applicable permit requirements and will be emplaced in the last open - underground HWDU for disposal. - 18 Waste Handling Equipment and - The waste shaft conveyance and associated waste handling equipment will be decontaminated - to background or be disposed as derived waste as part of both contingency and final facility - closure.
+- The procedures employed for waste receipt at the WIPP facility minimize the likelihood for any - waste spillage to occur on the surface outside the WHB.
+TRU mixed waste is shipped to the - 8 WIPP facility in approved shipping containers (i.e., Contact-Handled or Remote-Handled - Packages) that are not opened until they are inside the WHB.
+Therefore, it is unlikely that soil in - the Parking Area Unit or elsewhere in the vicinity of the WHB will become contaminated with - 11 TRU mixed waste constituents as a result of TRU mixed waste management activities.
+An - evaluation of the soils in the vicinity of the WHB will only be necessary if an documented event - resulting in a release of hazardous waste has occurred outside the WHB. - 14 The "Start Clean-Stay Clean" operating philosophy of the WIPP Project will minimize the need - 15 for decontamination of the WHB during decommissioning and closure.
+Procedures for opening - shipping containers in the WHB limit the opportunity for waste spillage. - Should the need for decontamination of the WHB arise, the following methods may be - employed, as appropriate, for the hazardous constituent/contaminant type and extent: - Chemical cleaning (e.g., water, mild detergent cleanser, and polyvinyl alcohol) - Nonchemical cleaning (e.g., sandblasting, grinding, high-pressure water spray, scabbler pistons and needle scalers, ice-blast technology, dry-ice blasting) - Removal of contaminated components such as pipe and ductwork - 23 Waste generated as a result of WHB decontamination activities will be managed as derived - waste in accordance with applicable permit requirements and will be emplaced in the last open - underground HWDU for disposal.

+26 Waste Handling Equipment and

+- 27 The waste shaft conveyance and associated waste handling equipment will be decontaminated - to background or be disposed as derived waste as part of both contingency and final facility - closure.
 Procedures for detection and sampling will be as described above.
-Equipment cleanup - 22 will be as above using chemical or nonchemical techniques. - 23 Personnel Decontamination - 24 PPE worn by personnel performing closure activities in areas determined to be contaminated - will be disposed of appropriately.
-Disposable PPE used in such areas will be placed into - containers and managed as TRU mixed waste.
-Non-disposable PPE will be decontaminated, if - possible.
-Non-disposable PPE that cannot be decontaminated will be managed as TRU mixed - 28 waste.
+Equipment cleanup - will be as above using chemical or nonchemical techniques.